smm94426/databasesproject1/README.md

                   Methods Implemented: Theta Join, Cartesian Product

-Meghana Madduri -> Query Contribution: "Retrieve names and IDs of instructors
+Meghana Madduri -> Query Contribution: "Retrieve the IDs and names of instructors who
-                                        who taught a course in Fall or 2004"
+                                        taught any course whose credits were 4 or more, where the class was offered in Fall or in 2004."

                    Methods Implemented: Select, Rename